 Turn right side out, fill with candy, and tie off the top with a ribbon.

 Then, all that’s left to do is pile everyone into the car and start delivering them!
-These Boo bags literally take under 2 minutes to make using a sewing machine and are a GREAT beginning sewing project for kids.
+These Boo bags literally take under 2 minutes to make using a sewing machine.

 You Might Also Like these Halloween Projects

 How To Make Your Own Drawstring Trick or Treat Bags: Bigger than a plastic pumpkin, smaller than a pillowcase, and the top cinches closed.
 The perfect trick or treat bag for Halloween night!

 Homemade Minnie Mouse Costume: A darling DIY Minnie Mouse costume that doubles as a play dress!
 Long, twirly, stretchy, and easy to make.